 Because conventional grocery stores don’t always carry grass-fed, sustainably raised, and/or organic meats (and if they do they’re often VERY pricey!), I recommend ButcherBox a service that delivers healthy, high-quality meat directly to your doorstep.

 Check them out here and for a limited time receive 2 lbs FREE.
 (Note, I am a ButcherBox affiliate and may receive commission from a purchase)

 Shellfish, beans, nuts, seeds

 Due potentially to limited diets, many children on the spectrum have low levels of zinc.
 Research also has found a relationship between autism and low zinc levels in infants .
 Beyond its association with ASD, zinc is a nutrient that impacts taste.
 Improving low zinc levels can be a cure for picky eating.
-Incorporate zinc-containing foods such as shellfish, beef, fortified cereals, beans, peas, yogurt, cheese, cashews, pork, chickpeas, lentils, almonds, and shellfish daily.
+Incorporate zinc-containing foods such as shellfish, beef, fortified cereals, beans, peas, yogurt, cheese, cashews, pork, chickpeas, lentils, and almonds daily.

 Some of the best foods for children with autism include beef, fatty fish, fortified eggs, nuts, seeds, and beans to your child.
 I recommend establishing a well-rounded nutritious diet before turning to elimination diets to help improve health and autism symptoms.

 Pick three of the foods mentioned to add into meals for your child this week.